This concept is designed to assist decision-makers to identify the variables which affect cash-flow forecasts and expose inappropriate projections.

 Sensitivity analysis is defined as “the study of how the uncertainty in the output of a model (numerical or otherwise) can be apportioned to different sources of uncertainty in the model input” (Saltelli et al., 2004).
 In other words, sensitivity analysis evaluates the probability that a project can be implemented successfully and the risks involved in undertaking the project.
 It is designed to identify the key value drivers and risk exposures of a project within a model.

 Sensitivity Analysis Description *

-* The full technique overview is available for members only.
-Why not sign up for a free trial of our business management platform, and learn all about Sensitivity Analysis.
+* The full technique overview is available for free.
+Simply login to our business management platform, and learn all about Sensitivity Analysis.